News and Opportunities for Writers: January 2019

 Workshops / writing courses:

-Writing West Midlands has released its Autumn/Winter programme of short courses, which include Writing a Page-Turner with Liam Brown, and Introduction to Writing for Film & TV with Hayley McKenzie.
+Writing West Midlands has released its Autumn/Winter programme of short courses, which include Creative Writing for Personal Development with Mandy Ross and Playwriting with Lydia Parker.
 You can view them all here.